Tadao Yasuda: Mixed martial arts career

 Though very past his prime physically, Yasuda made his transition to mixed martial arts as a NJPW representative in March 2001.
 He had his debut at the PRIDE 13 against similarly retired kickboxer and karate champion Masaaki Satake.
-Yasuda received damage and bled from his face, but he nullified most of Satake' attacks by rushing him through sumo techniques against the ropes every time they were separated.
+Yasuda received damage and bled from his face, but he nullified most of Satake's attacks by rushing him through sumo techniques against the ropes every time they were separated.
 In the end, the unanimous decision was given to Yasuda for controlling the fight.

 Yasuda returned to MMA in the K-1 Andy Hug Memorial event, taking on Rene Rooze in a special rules match, but he lost via head kick KO at the third round.
 He would be more successful in December 2001, when he fought popular K-1 player Jerome Le Banner at an Inoki Bom-Ba-Ye event: Yasuda managed to take him down and submit him by pressing his forearm against Le Banner's throat, getting the biggest win of his MMA career.

 He would later lose to fellow NJPW wrestler Kazuyuki Fujita in a Universal Fighting-Arts Organization event.
 Yasuda then fought superheavyweight kickboxer Jan Nortje, but he had to retire from the match when he hurt a leg seriously.
 His last fight was a rematch against Rooze, losing the fight again, this time by TKO.

-Family
+Personal life and death

 Yasuda's daughter Ayami was born in 1987 and is a model.

+Yasuda was found dead at his home in Tokyo, on February 8, 2026, at the age of 62.